 Metrics are an inevitable part of doing business as they help salespeople evaluate teams’ and individual contributors’ performance.
 Yet, having hundreds of unstructured figures in a CRM database is overwhelming.
 However, there’s one crucial metric, though — monthly recurring revenue or MRR.
-This article will guide you through all the questions related to this metric — from what it is to how to increase it organically.
+This article will guide you through all the questions related to this particularly crucial metric — from what it is to how to increase it organically.

 This term stands for Monthly Recurring Revenue, or all the company’s recurring revenue normalized into a monthly amount.
 MRR meaning is connected with the income you generate each month.
 It’s a universal metric in the business world, especially among subscription companies, and a convenient way to average different pricing plans and billing periods into one consistent number that is easy to check over a certain period of time.
 MRR includes recurring items and excludes non-recurring ones.